mui/mui-x/docs/data/charts/axis/axis.md

 Axis data can be displayed in the axes ticks, and the in the tooltip.
 To modify how data is displayed use the `valueFormatter` property.

-For finner customization, use `tickValueFormatter` or `tooltipValueFormatter`.
-Those formatters only impact the associated element and override the `valueFormatter`.
+The second argument of `valueFormatter` provides some rendering context for advanced use cases.

-In the next demo `tickValueFormatter` is used to shorten months and introduce a breaking space for ticks only.
+In the next demo, `valueFormatter` is used to shorten months and introduce a breaking space for ticks only.
-In the tooltip header, the value is computed by the `valueFormatter`.
+To distinguish tick and tooltip, it uses the `context.location`.

 {{"demo": "FormatterDemoNoSnap.js"}}